 Olive oil does NOT GET BETTER WITH AGE.
 It gets rancid.

 Olive oil should be consumed within 2 years of the mill date.
 We believe our olive oil ‘peaks’ 7 months after the press date.

 PLEASE do not let a bottle of olive oil sit around for 2 years, it needs to be consumed.

 Can I cook with extra virgin olive oil?
 I keep hearing about this smoking point.

 You can definitely cook with olive oil, we do it every single day.
-Extra Virgin Olive Oil has a smoke point of 410 F. In Italy we even fry with olive oil so don’t worry about that whole smoking point business!
+Extra Virgin Olive Oil has a smoke point of 410 F. In Italy, we even fry with EVOO so don’t worry about the smoking point!
 It’s rarely a problem, for everyday cooking.